-In American Dad episode "Stannie Get Your Gun", Stan (paralyzed by a gun accident) took the bullet for Hayley when a fired gun mascot aimed a sniper at her upon singing an anti-gun song.
+In the episode "Stannie Get Your Gun", Stan (paralyzed by a gun accident) took the bullet for Hayley when a fired gun mascot aimed a sniper at her upon singing an anti-gun song.
 The bullet helped cured his paralysis when it dislodged first bullet that hit him before.

 A suicidal lemur takes a bullet for Francine in another episode.

-In the episode 'Enemy of my Frenemy', Kevin takes a blow for Gwen, from which he recovers.
+In the episode "Enemy of My Frenemy", Kevin takes a blow for Gwen; he recovers.

 Terra in Teen Titans deliberately invokes this by aiming a boulder towards Robin and Starfire, knowing that one or the other would inevitably take the hit and only leave one titan to deal with afterwards.